-Today is Mother’s Day.
-It will be an unusual one with all the COVID-19 restrictions.
-The day is wonderful for some moms and terrible for others.
+Yesterday was Mother’s Day.
+The day was wonderful for some moms and terrible for others.
 Are you one of the “others”?
-Do you wish you could skip this holiday?
+Do you wish you could’ve skipped this holiday?
 I adopted a few healthy mind-sets for times like this and wrote about them in my book, You Are Not Alone: Hope for Hurting Parents of Troubled Kids.

 - I can walk this path only one day at a time.
 It can’t be rushed.